|Business Rating:||4.1 / 5|

 While this is far from the highest bonus available on a no annual fee business card, the spending requirement is quite low, coming out to roughly $1,000 in spending per month for your first three months.
 Considering we estimate the average small-business owner spends about $4,000 in a single month, this threshold should be easy to reach if your spending is similarly aligned.

 Several competing cards require double that spending to earn their sign-up bonuses, which could put them out of reach for more modest spenders.
-For example, while the Ink Business Unlimited® Credit Card carries a whopping $750 sign-up bonus, you’ll need to spend $6,000 in your first three months to get it.
-The Amex Blue Business Cash Card, meanwhile, only offers a $250 welcome bonus for a $3,000 spend in your first three months.
+For example, while the Ink Business Unlimited® Credit Card carries a whopping $900 sign-up bonus, you’ll need to spend $6,000 in your first three months to get it.

 Finance purchases or free up cash flow